-It seems that they are always their worst on the days when I am really busy trying to get a lot done.
+It seems that the kids are always their worst on the days when you’re really busy trying to get a lot done.
 I found that when the kids are aggravating me a lot or seem to be unusually bad, the best thing I can do is drop what I’m doing and give them some attention.
 Often all they need is a little attention, and then they are fine.

-Here are some of the things that I have done to help with this:
+Here are some of the things that I have done when my kids are driving me crazy

 1. Have a snack time.

 My kids get excited about having a snack of raisins, cheese, and crackers, fruit, etc. Sit and talk to them while they eat and usually they’ll be ready to go and play nicely when they’re done.